stamen/null-island/README.md

 * A 1-kilometer-square Null Island included in Natural Earth since v4.1 in 2018 ([source](https://github.com/nvkelso/natural-earth-vector/))

 And also, a [viewer](https://stamen.github.io/null-island) to compare all four.

+Read more at [The Many Lives of Null Island](https://stamen.com/the-many-lives-of-null-island/) on the Stamen blog.